What are fringe benefits?

 So, what are fringe benefits, and why should you provide them to your employees?

-This guide will define fringe benefits, explain why they’re essential for organizations, and explore the tax implications of these benefits.
+This guide will define fringe benefits, explain why they’re essential for organizations, and explore the income tax implications of these benefits.

 Topics covered in this guide include: